bouwermike/simple-transaction-processor/README.md

+# Transaction ---> Cashback
-# A dead simple set of logic for processing incoming transactions
+### A dead simple set of logic for turning transactions into cashbacks

 ## Build Setup